loader image

 About the Castle Rock property

-The Castle Rock property covers 3,108 hectares of land, approximately 70 km northwest of Campbell River, BC on northern Vancouver Island (Figure 1).
-It was acquired by Trailbreaker in 2022 and was recently consolidated through an option agreement with Cazador Resources Ltd. (see August 8, 2023 news release).
-Trailbreaker conducted initial exploration assessment work in 2022 and followed up with a second surface exploration program in 2023 (results are contained in this news release).
+The Castle Rock property covers 3,108 hectares of land on northern Vancouver Island, approximately 70 km northwest of Campbell River, BC.
+It was acquired by Trailbreaker in 2022 and consolidated through an option agreement.
+Trailbreaker conducted initial exploration assessment work in 2022 and followed up with a second surface exploration program in 2023.

-The claims cover five BC Minfile occurrences on a district-scale structure that is >5 km-long, with newly identified gold ± copper-enriched intrusions.
-These Minfile occurrences are relatively new discoveries, mostly due to access created by recent logging activity.
+The claims cover five BC Minfile occurrences located along a district-scale structure that is >5 km-long, with newly identified gold ± copper-enriched intrusions.
+These Minfile occurrences represent relatively new discoveries, mostly due to access created by recent logging activity.

-Northern Vancouver Island is host to several large Cu-Au porphyry deposits, including Northisle’s Hushamu deposit (Inferred Resource of 5.57 Moz AuEq)3, and BHP Billiton’s past producing Island Copper porphyry copper deposit (produced >2.7 B lb Cu and >1.0 Moz Au) 3.
+Northern Vancouver Island is host to several large Cu-Au porphyry deposits, including Northisle Copper and Gold’s Hushamu deposit (Inferred resource of 5.57 Moz AuEq)3, and BHP Billiton’s past producing Island Copper porphyry copper deposit (produced >2.7 B lb Cu and >1.0 Moz Au) 3.

 About Trailbreaker Resources